franzbu/EnhancedSpaces.spoon/README.md

   ]]
 ```

-Stop Hammerspoon, delete the folder `EnhancedSpaces.spoon` in `~/.hammerspoon/Spoons/` and delete the corresponding section in your `init.lua`.
+As final step, stop Hammerspoon, delete the folder `EnhancedSpaces.spoon` in `~/.hammerspoon/Spoons/` and remove the corresponding section from your `init.lua`.